BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 Some previous work on this was incorporated into llama-server by the llama.cpp team with the `send_partial_response()` function.

-- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accomodate this feature.
+- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
-- There are additions to [arg-mmojo.cpp](/files/common/arg-mmojo.cpp) to accomodate this feature.
+- There are additions to [arg-mmojo.cpp](/files/common/arg-mmojo.cpp) to accommodate this feature.
-- There are additions to [common.h](/files/common/common.h) to accomodate this feature.
+- There are additions to [common.h](/files/common/common.h) to accommodate this feature.

 ---
 ### Enhanced Meta Data Returned by OpenAI compatible API